Frequently Asked Questions

 In simple terms, just like a regular phone call – though one where someone arranges a call (a PR manager), someone makes a call (media or fans), and someone receives a call (your ‘talent’).

-With Blinder, PR managers schedule calls using an online dashboard.
+With Blinder, PR managers schedule calls using our mobile app or online dashboard.
 Call details are then automatically sent to call participants by text and email.
 At the agreed time, the caller can dial straight through to the mobile phone of the talent, without any personal contact details having been exchanged.
 If a call is made outside the agreed time, the caller is politely reminded of this and the call won’t connect.

 The system sends automatic call reminders, records audio, and has a host of other features – including that PR managers can join any call with the click of a button.
 And, because nobody has to download anything to use the system, adoption is a breeze.